Skip to main content

 (A) Purpose

-The purpose of this rule is to provide standards for applicants applying for initial licensure as a viatical settlement broker in this state or a renewal of a previously issued license and to the registration of insurance agents operating as a viatical settlement broker.
+The purpose of this rule is to provide standards for persons applying for initial licensure as a viatical settlement broker in this state or a renewal of a previously issued license and to the registration of insurance agents operating as a viatical settlement broker.
 This rule also provides form filing requirements and fees for licenses, renewals, and form approvals.

 (B) Authority

-This rule is promulgated under the authority granted the superintendent of insurance pursuant to sections 3901.011, 3901.041, 3901.19 to 3901.26, 3916.05, and 3916.20 of the Revised Code.
+This rule is promulgated pursuant to the authority vested in the superintendent under sections 3901.011, 3901.041, 3901.212, 3916.05, and 3916.20 of the Revised Code.

 (C) Applicability and scope